count-null/blog/_posts/2021-04-07-save-money-by-batch-opening-lightning-channels-with-balance-of-satoshis-(bos).md

 This is an instruction for your batch transaction.
 The command will wait for you to paste the signed transaction hex that pays these addresses with the specified amount.
 Your 10 minute timer has begun!
 If you cannot paste the required hex within 10 mins, simply press `ENTER` without entering anything to cancel.

 **NOTE**: All nodes you are trying to connect with need to be online and responsive.
-If you encounter errors, try removing one of the pubkeys until you identify wich node is causing the problem.
+If you encounter errors, try removing one of the pubkeys until you identifywhichh node is causing the problem.

 ### 5. Use `bos fund` to create the transaction